maine-woDNA/maine-woDNA.github.io/Collection/HorizontalCollection1.md

 **Getting to Our Site**

 We then got on Captain Jason's boat and cruised on over to Hurricane Island.
-We located our sampling site at Hurricane's aquaculture aread and got right to work.
+We located our sampling site at Hurricane's aquaculture area and got right to work.

 *Navigating to our site*